Misconceptions About Montessori

 Misconception: Montessori only works for children from wealthy families

-Misconception: Montessori does not work for learning disabled children
+Misconception: Montessori does not work for children with disabilities

 For more information on Montessori Misconceptions go to: